How PFAS regulations have changed in the Trump administration, so far

 This proposal has been withdrawn, as it was still pending White House review at the end of the last administration.

-Looking Ahead: What to expect in the future
+Looking ahead: What to expect in the future

 The last few years under the Biden administration have seen a variety of new PFAS related regulations, policies, and guidance that reshape the landscape for water and wastewater stakeholders.
-As the new Trump administration and EPA take the reins, they will be evaluating the current PFAS regulatory framework to ensure that any new developments align with their administration priorities.
-While some regulations remain firmly in place, others could face modifications, delays or challenges.
-Water and wastewater professionals should remain aware, tracking any changes in enforcement, liability protections and compliance timelines.
-The direction of PFAS policy will depend on how regulatory priorities evolve in the coming months.
+As the new Trump administration and EPA take the reins, they will be evaluating the current PFAS regulatory framework to ensure that any new developments align with the administration’s priorities.